Strong donor relationships = increased fundraising results.

 I spent the day with a client on Sunday and we mapped out her next few months on a giant calendar so she could see everything at a glance.
 We put newsletters, appeals, and all kinds of fundraising stuff on the calendar using a different colored sticky note for each activity.

 We were able to easily see which activities were adding points to the relationship account and which ones were taking points out, and it became very clear how important her e-newsletter is to her overall fundraising.
 It’s that newsletter that is adding points to the relationship account.
 If she doesn’t get that newsletter out, her donors will probably get tired of her requests for money very quickly.
-And if she’s going to hit her fundraising goals for the rest of 2015, she can’t afford to lose any donors because they feel over-asked.
+And if she’s going to hit her fundraising goals for the rest of the year, she can’t afford to lose any donors because they feel over-asked.

 It’s all about strategy and planning.
 You’ll never be able to keep enough points in the relationship account if you’re always in reactive mode and making decisions at the last minute about which activities to pursue.